republik/plattform/packages/styleguide/src/components/Editor/__docs__/flyer.md

-### Todos

-- block UI scroll while moving element
-- New elements/real elements/forms for elements
-    - Chart
-    - Survey
-- Copy from HTML (nice to have)
-- Authors editor (single block)

 ### Bugs

-- Copy title with break swallows the break
 - Links:
   - autolinking gets out of sync when the link is edited (onChange should also change text)
   - shorten link text? (like BE would)